Natalie Smith (actress): Career

 Natalie started as an actress in 2005 in the theater starring in the play A Noiva Cadaver, in 2012 she acted in O Recruta Dennis, in 2017 she acted in the series Perigosos and in the film Poesias Para Gael as Eline, the antagonist of the plot.
-In 2018, she acted in the feature film Chicas Cariocas, directed by Wolf Maia, playing the character Paula.
+In 2018, she acted in the feature film Chicas Cariocas, directed by Wolf Maya, playing the character Paula.
 In 2017 she starred in the series Melhor Amiga da Noiva, the most watched LGBT series in Latin America on YouTube.
 In 2019, she starred in the series The Stripper.
 Since 2022, she and her business partner (Ponto Aceo Productions) and director Priscilla Pugliese have been directing Stupid Wife and then Xeque Mate which have been successful webseries around the world.